swiftlang/swift/docs/HighLevelSILOptimizations.rst

 by others.
 A guarded operation can never be executed before its guard.

+array.init

+  Initialize an array with new storage.
+This currently applies to any initializer that does not get its storage from an argument.
+This semantically writes to every array element and the array's storage descriptor. ``init`` also implies the guarding semantics of ``make_mutable``.
+It is not itself guarded by ``make_mutable`` and may act as a guard to other mutating operations, such as ``set_element``.

 array.get_element(index: Int) -> Element

    Read an element from the array at the specified index.
 No other